1992–93 NFL playoffs: AFC: Miami Dolphins 31, San Diego Chargers 0

 The Dolphins defense shut out the Chargers, holding San Diego quarterback Stan Humphries to just 18 of 44 completions for 140 yards and intercepting him four times as they snuffed out San Diego's eight-game winning streak.
 Overall, San Diego gained just 202 yards and 10 first downs, while losing five turnovers.
 The Chargers had seven sacks in their wild card win against Kansas City, but none in this game.

 Dolphins quarterback Dan Marino threw three touchdown passes in the second quarter, all of them set up by interceptions.
 With 11:30 remaining in the second quarter, rookie Troy Vincent intercepted a pass from Humphries and returned it two yards to the San Diego 48.
 Nine plays later, Miami cashed in with Marino's 1-yard touchdown pass to Tony Paige.
 With less than two minutes left in the half, Humphries threw a pass that slipped out of the hands of receiver Nate Lewis and was picked off by Vincent on the Chargers 37.
 Marino threw a 28-yard completion to Mark Duper on the next play, and finished the drive with a 9-yard touchdown toss to tight end Keith Jackson.
 Then on the fourth play after the ensuing kickoff, linebacker Bryan Cox intercepted a pass intended for Shawn Jefferson and returned it seven yards to the San Diego 42.
-Four plays later, Marino's 30-yard touchdown pass to Jackson gave Miami a 21-0 halftime lead.
+Four plays later, Marino's 30-yard touchdown pass to Jackson gave Miami a 21–0 halftime lead.

 In the second half, Miami relied primarily on their running game to protect their lead.
 Running back Aaron Craver led the team with eight carries for 72 yards, including a 25-yard touchdown burst in the fourth quarter.
 Before that, the Dolphins also scored on a 22-yard field goal from kicker Pete Stoyanovich.
-The final score of 31-0 marked a record setting day for the Dolphins offense, who had scored just six touchdowns in the last six games.
+The final score of 31–0 marked a record setting day for the Dolphins offense, who had scored just six touchdowns in the last six games.
 Their 21 points was the highest single quarter amount they had ever scored in a playoff game, and their 31-point margin of victory was also a franchise postseason record.
+The win was the first in a Divisional Round for Miami since 1986.

 Marino finished the game with 167 passing yards and three touchdowns.
 Running back Bobby Humphrey rushed for 71 yards and caught three passes for 30.
 Miami also got a big performance out of punter Reggie Roby, who planted four of his eight punts inside the Chargers 20-yard line, including three that were inside the 7.
 Lewis gained 130 all-purpose yards, including four kickoff returns for 111.
 San Diego linebacker Junior Seau had 18 tackles.

 This was the third postseason meeting between the Chargers and Dolphins.
 Both teams split the previous two meetings.